zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-app/create-app.md

 ## Introduction

-This lab shows you how to create a web app in your visual application project.
-It also shows how to add business objects to store your web app's data.
+This lab shows you how to create a web app in your visual application project and add business objects to store your web app's data.

 Estimated Time: 15 minutes